 For product backlog projects, the product owner assigns t-shirt sizes, because they're closest to the work.

-For Agile teams running Scrum, the Scrum master reviews t-shirt sizes, which were previously assigned by a product owner, before a sprint.
+For Agile teams running Scrum, the Scrum master reviews the t-shirt sizes previously assigned by the product owner before a sprint.

-For general project teams, each team member sets their own t-shirt sizes, based on the team’s understanding of what each size of work represents.
+For general project teams, each team member sets their own t-shirt size based on the team's understanding of what each size represents.

-If you’re just starting out, you may have to retroactively assign t-shirt sizes to work in flight.
-But, moving forward, each piece of work should have an associated t-shirt size when it’s assigned, so you and the team member both understand how much effort that work represents.
+If you're just starting out, you may have to retroactively assign t-shirt sizes to work in flight.
+Moving forward, each piece of work should have an associated t-shirt size when it's assigned.
+This ensures you and the team member both understand how much effort that work represents.

-Having t-shirt sizes associated with work is good—but seeing that information in a clear, centrally accessible tool is much, much better.
+Having t-shirt sizes associated with work is good, but seeing that information in a clear, centrally accessible tool is much better.
 Make sure your team tracks t-shirt sizes in a shared work management tool, like Asana.
-That way, you—and all other team members—get at-a-glance insight into each team member’s current workload.
+That way, you and all other team members get at-a-glance insight into each team member's current workload.

-Once each task has an associated t-shirt size, you also have built-in workload tracking for your team.
+Once each task is assigned a t-shirt size, you also have built-in workload tracking for your team.
 Use a work management tool, like Asana, to gauge associated effort and get a sense of how much work each team member has on their plate.
-By tracking this work, you can ensure team members aren’t getting burnt out.
+By tracking this work, you can ensure team members aren't getting burnt out.

 Here's an example of a sprint planning project, using t-shirt sizing in place of traditional story points: